Townhouse: United States and Canada

 In the United States and Canada, a townhouse has two connotations.
 The older predates the automobile and denotes a house on a small footprint in a city, which because of its multiple floors (sometimes six or more) has a large living space, often with servants' quarters.
 The small footprint of the townhouse allows it to be within walking or mass-transit distance of business and industrial areas of the city, yet luxurious enough for wealthy residents of the city.

 Townhouses are expensive where detached single-family houses are uncommon, such as in New York City, Philadelphia, Montreal, and San Francisco.
-A brownstone townhouse is a particular variety found in New York.
+A brownstone townhouse is a particular variety found in New York and to some extent in Philadelphia and Boston.